A Spiritual Journey to Chidambaram Nataraja Temple

-After exploring Mahabalipuram, spending one and a half peaceful days in Pondicherry, I headed further south towards Chidambaram, before passing through the magical mangrove forests to finally reach Velankanni.
+After exploring the heritage town of Mahabalipuram and spending one and a half peaceful days in Pondicherry, I continued further south towards Chidambaram.
+This stop added spiritual depth and balance to my journey before I moved on through the magical mangrove forests of Pichavaram, passing through Nagapattinam, and finally reaching the coastal pilgrimage town of Velankanni.

 Route followed: